unreno/dropseq/README.md

 ATCTAGATAACTGAT ...
 ```

-###	Create required reference ".gtf" file
+###	Create required reference `.gtf` file

-Append existing or create a new ".gtf" file for use by STAR like so ...
+Append existing or create a new `.gtf` file for use by STAR like so ...

 ```
 eGFP	AddedGenes	exon	1	720	.	+	0	gene_id "eGFP"; gene_name "eGFP"; transcript_id "eGFP"; transcript_name "eGFP";
 SV40polya	AddedGenes	exon	1	240	.	+	0	gene_id "SV40polya"; gene_name "SV40polya"; transcript_id "SV40polya"; transcript_name "SV40polya";
 ```

 Or like so where the tabs have been converted to pipes (JUST for your viewing pleasure.
-A ".gtf" file is a TAB separated file.)
+A `.gtf` file is a TAB separated file.)

 ```
 eGFP|AddedGenes|exon|1|720|.|+|0|gene_id "eGFP"; gene_name "eGFP"; transcript_id "eGFP"; transcript_name "eGFP";